Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 This photo, taken about the same time as the one above, looks northwest at the other end of the galley, with the newly erected RAWIN (radar weather balloon tracking) dome at the south end above the met office.
 (U.S. Navy cruisebook photo)

-Station officially dedicated "Amundsen-Scott IGY South Pole Station" in a major ceremony (held at McM, Pole folks didn't find out until later)
+Station officially dedicated "Amundsen-Scott IGY South Pole Station" in a major ceremony held at McMurdo; the Polies didn't find out until much later.

 Last airdrop, "station closed" (21 February).